 Where the hotel sits in Milan

 The Four Seasons stands on via Gesù, 200 metres from via Montenapoleone and the Quadrilatère de la mode.
 Duomo ten minutes on foot, Brera and Pinacoteca fifteen.
-Montenapoleone metro station (line 3) three minutes, Centrale station 20 minutes by taxi, Linate airport 25 minutes.
+Montenapoleone metro station (line 3) three minutes away, Centrale station 20 minutes by taxi, Linate airport 25 minutes.
 The district is Milan’s chicest, calm after 8pm, very residential, luxury boutiques and art galleries.

 Good to know